 Opposition: possible as of February 1, 2020.
 After the trademark is examined on absolute and relative grounds, it is published in the Official Gazette for opposition purposes.
 Interested persons may oppose the trademark within three months from publication.
 Once a notice of opposition has been filed, it is forwarded to the applicant for response within sixty days of receipt.

-Registration: after having established that the mark fulfills the conditions for trademark protection and provided that the trademark is not (successfully) opposed, the IP Office asks the applicant to pay the fee for the first ten years of trademark protection and the publication costs.
+Registration: after having established that the mark fulfills the conditions for trademark protection and provided that the trademark is not (successfully) opposed, the IP Office asks the applicant to pay the fee for the first ten years of trademark protection, the issue fee and the publication costs.
 Upon the payment, the IP Office registers the trademark, publishes the same in the Official Journal and issues the Certificate of Registration.

 Amendment of application: it is not possible to make a substantial modification to the mark, or to add goods or services to the list (it is considered that the modification to the mark is substantial if it alters the distinctive character of the mark).